 - It is a relaxed 3-hour private tour of Athens, specially designed for visitors in wheelchairs or people with limited mobility

 - It is a harmonious mixture of ancient and modern Athens

 - It includes all the major sites of Athens, such as Plaka, Syntagma Square, Panathenian Stadium, Kolonaki-the high end of Athens, Lycabettus – the highest hill of Athens

 - Admire the Acropolis and the Parthenon without the strenuous climb to the top of the hill

-Description of the Athens Panorama Half Day Accessible Tour
+Description of the Accessible tour in Athens, 3 hours Athens Panorama

 Acropolis is the classic place to be in Athens if you are a visitor, and definitely for a reason.
 The Parthenon was built in the 5th century BC and still is the imposing temple of the city.
 You can admire and photograph all the monuments of the Acropolis from the specific point where your driver will transfer you.
 It is a point that few people actually know and offers the best view of the Acropolis, relieving you from climbing the steep and long stairs.

-The panorama tour will continue towards the picturesque quarter of Plaka and Monastiraki with the flea market, where you can see the Temple of Hephaestus, the Ancient Agora, the Roman Agora, Hadrian’s Library and the markets of the city, that will give you an idea of how the Athenians shop.
+The panorama tour will continue towards the picturesque quarter of Plaka and Monastiraki with the flea market, where you can see the Temple of Hephaestus, the Ancient Agora, the Roman Agora, Hadrian’s Library, and the markets of the city, which will give you an idea of how the Athenians shop.

-The Athens tour will end at the highest hill of Athens, the Lycabettus hill that will provide you the best backdrop for last minute pictures, since it offers panoramic views to the entire city and suburbs.
+The Athens tour will end at the highest hill of Athens, the Lycabettus hill which will provide you the best backdrop for last-minute pictures since it offers panoramic views of the entire city and suburbs.